 - Divide participants into groups.
-Ask each group to discuss the following: - 1) Their concept of human beings and the qualities of human beings. - 2) Important elements that individuals must have and enjoy in order to enhance the qualities of human beings. - After they have discussed, ask each group to draw human beings at the center of their craft paper, indicate the qualities that characterize them as human beings and surround them with the elements that they must have to fully experience these qualities as human beings. - Let each group explain their drawing in a plenary.
+Ask each group to discuss the following: I) Their concept of human beings and the qualities of human beings. - 2) Important elements that individuals must have and enjoy in order to enhance the qualities of human beings. - After they have discussed, ask each group to draw human beings at the center of their craft paper, indicate the qualities that characterize them as human beings and surround them with the elements that they must have to fully experience these qualities as human beings. - Let each group explain their drawing in a plenary.

 - After the presentation of all groups, process the activity.
 Ask: What is your reaction to the activity? - Deepen discussion on the contents of the drawings.
 Ask the following questions: What does it mean to be a human being?
 What do we need as human beings?
-Why have some individuals been depicted of the elements processory to be fully hum.

 Why have some individuals been denied of the elements necessary to be fully human?
-How do you define human rights?

-Highlight key points in the discussion and provide a short input based on key points surfaced in the discussion.
+How do you define human rights? - Highlight key points in the discussion and provide a short input based on key points surfaced in the discussion.